Simulation: Population Estimate

 )

-# make latex table (for publication)
+# make html table (for publication)

 markdown_table_0 <- as_kable_extra(table_comparison,